BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and ASLR Bypass.md

 ### ASLR Bypass Theory
 There are 4 primary ways to bypass ASLR protections.

-Modules Compiled without ASLR:
+1. Modules Compiled without ASLR:
 	- Check for the `/DYNAMICBASE` flag in other modules, shown as `*ASLR` in WinDbg narly

-Exploit Low Entropy:
+1. Exploit Low Entropy:
 	- Lower 16 bits of a module are not randomized, so a partial override into the lower bits of an ASLR module will still redirect reliably
-- Limited to a gadget size of 1 which may work if module compiled without DEP
+	- Limited to a gadget size of 1, DEP cannot be enabled

-Brute Force:
+1. Brute Force:
 	- Realistic in 32-bit where only 8-bits of entropy are provided, app must not crash on invalid ROPs (or must auto-restart after crash)

-Information Leaks:
+1. Information Leaks:
 	- Leverages a feature (or another exploit) which gives information about a modules address space.
 	- This is the most modern and practical methodology

 ### Windows Defender Exploit Guard
-See [[Stack Overflows and DEP Bypass#Windows Defender Exploit Guard (WDEG)]] enabling ASLR in addition to DEP
+WDEG: Add program to customize.
+Enable DEP and ALSR ("Force randomization for images") See [[Stack Overflows and DEP Bypass#Windows Defender Exploit Guard (WDEG)]] for enabling ASLR in addition to DEP

-Restart FastbackServer and reattach WinDbg, each time running `lm m csftpav6` to see the base address changing on each run
+Restart FastbackServer and reattach WinDbg, each time running `lm m csftpav6` to see the base address changing on each run.

 ---
 # Finding Information Leaks
 Usually this process requires thorough reverse engineering of a programs code paths.
+But we can lean on known functions from Win32 APIs with info leaks if they are imported by the program.

-But we can lean on known Win32APIs info leaks if they are imported by the program.
+A prime example is the `dbghelp.dll` API which resolve function addresses from symbol names.
-One example is `Dbghelp.dll` which resolve function addresses from symbol names.
+- Other examples: `CreateToolhelp32Snapshot`, `EnumProcessModules`, and C runtime APIs like `fopen`

 ### FXCLI_DebugDispatch
-Start an IDA session on FastBackServer.exe to investigate Win32 APIs.
+Start an IDA session on FastBackServer.exe and open the Imports tab to investigate Win32 APIs.
 One specifically interesting API found in the Imports tab is `SymGetSymFromName`, which is loaded from `dbghelp` and may cause an info leak, but we don't know how it's accessed yet.

 Reverse engineer `SymGetSymFromName` call stack: